-State Bank Of India Empowers Uber Fleet Partners With Tailored Loan Solution
+State Bank of India empowers Uber fleet partners with tailored loan solution

 Date

-Mumbai, 23 November 2024: State bank of India, the country's largest bank, has introduced a customized vehicle loan product specifically designed for Uber's fleet partners.
+(MENAFN- Adfactors PR) Bengaluru, 23 November 2024: State Bank of India, the country’s largest bank, has introduced a customized vehicle loan product specifically designed for Uber’s fleet partners.
 This loan enables low-cost, tailored financing solutions as well as hassle free loan disbursement to Uber fleet partners.
-The strategic partnership between the two entities will leverage SBI's extensive financial services Network and Uber's technology to ensure that the fleet partners effectively expand their fleet and scale-up their operations.
-The collaboration is aimed at contributing to the ongoing growth of India's ride-hailing industry.
+The strategic partnership between the two entities will leverage SBI’s extensive financial services network and Uber’s technology to ensure that the fleet partners effectively expand their fleet and scale-up their operations.
+The collaboration is aimed at contributing to the ongoing growth of India’s ride-hailing industry.

 Through this collaboration, SBI has created a customized car loan product specifically designed for Uber’s fleet partners.
 The collaboration aims to support both new and existing Uber fleet partners, helping them expand their businesses with ease and contributing to the ongoing growth of India’s ride-hailing industry.
 The integration will enable hassle-free loan disbursement, helping fleets maintain optimal performance.
 By leveraging Uber’s technology and SBI’s extensive financial services network, the collaboration ensures that fleet partners can manage their finances efficiently and scale their businesses faster.